popsim-consortium/stdpopsim/docs/development.rst

    you may specify it separately (see `Adding a genetic map`_).
    Nonetheless, you should specify a default (average) recombination rate for each chromosome.
-   As with mutation rates, if there is no information on the variation of recombination rates across chromosome, the average genome-wide recombination rate can be specified for all chromosomes.
+   As with mutation rates, if there is no information on the variation of recombination rates across chromosomes, the average genome-wide recombination rate can be specified for all chromosomes.
    Furthermore, if your species of interest does not have direct estimates of recombination rates, we recommend using estimates for some other species (hopefully closely related).

-4. The **effective population size** should represent the historical average effective population size, and produce simulated data that matches the average observed genetic diversity in that species.
+4. The **effective population size** should represent the historical average effective population size, and ideally produce simulated data that matches the average observed genetic diversity in that species.
    However, this will often not capture features of genetic variation that are caused by recent changes in population size and the presence of population structure.
    To capture those, one should also provide a demographic model (or multiple models) for the species (see `Adding a new demographic model`_).